294 Caldwell Hall

 Thomas O'Toole is the Executive Director of the Cornell Institute for Public Affairs (CIPA).
 He is responsible for monitoring the strategic direction of CIPA, as well as providing ongoing oversight to ensure the achievement of CIPA's educational and professional missions.
 As part of his responsibilities, O'Toole oversees all student professional development activities related to the graduate field of public affairs at Cornell, including maintaining institutional relationships with organizations in the public, private, and nonprofit sectors and facilitating job and internship placements for CIPA Fellows.
 O'Toole also designed and runs CIPA's Washington Externship Semester Program, which enables Cornell MPA Fellows to spend one semester of their degree careers at Cornell living, studying, and working in Washington, DC.

 He earned his BA in International Relations at Bucknell University and his MPA and MA from Cornell University.
-He will receive his PhD. in Government from Cornell University in February 2016.
+He received his PhD. in Government from Cornell University in February 2016.

 Completed and defended dissertation research on cues (sociodemographic, ideological, contextual) shaping clergy discourse on social regulatory issues (gay rights, abortion, etc.).